curlypetrol/code_bits/README.md

 # code_bits
-This repository will be all about my solutions given to coding tasks, from any programming language and educational platform
+This repository will be all about my solutions given to coding tasks, from any programming language and educational platform.

+Thus said, this repo will *hopefully* never be complete, always under continuous improvement...